techprimate/TPPDF/Documentation/Usage.md

 Basically all elements which are either to either a header (`headerLeft`, `headerCenter` or `headerRight`) or footer (`footerLeft`, `footerCenter` or `footerRight`) container, are considered as header and footer elements and will be repeated on each page.

-If a page does not have any content, e.g. an empty page in between two pages, the header and footer elements won't be added to this page neither.
+If a page does not have any content, e.g. an empty page in between two pages, the header and footer elements won't be added to this page either.

 ## Elements Index